iam-py-test/blocklist_stats/README.md

 By graphing the number of filters in a list, one can see when a large number of filters is added or removed.

+Disclaimer: inclusion is not recommendation.
+These graphs are not licensed attorneys.
+Do not listen to their legal advice.

 The following filterlists are monitored:
 - EasyList
 - Easylist Cookie List